 The 9th ICD is to be held 14-20 January 2014 in Melbourne, Australia, preceded by the International Dendroecological Fieldweek from 7 to 14 January.
 The ICD conferences are held once every four years at various international venues, and bring together hundreds of dendrochronologists practicing in practically every area of tree-ring science, e.g. dendroarchaeology (historic and prehistoric), dendroclimatology (reconstructions and climate response), dendroecology (fire history, insect studies), dendrogeomorphology (mass movements, volcanic eruptions), and dendrochemistry, among others.
 For more information, contact the Conference Secretariat Kate Stevens at email@example.com.

-Being held May 13 to 18, 2013, in Tucson, Arizona, the conference will include oral presentation sessions, poster sessions, workshops, and field trips.
+Having been held May 13 to 18, 2013, in Tucson, Arizona, the conference included oral presentation sessions, poster sessions, workshops, and field trips.
 From July 2012 onwards we invite you to submit general suggestions on potential topics of program sessions and workshops.
 We also call for brief proposals — of one page length — by individuals (or groups of individuals) to organize oral or poster sessions on specific topics, and for leading or teaching workshops.
 Please send your suggestions for topics, or proposals for sessions or workshops by email to the organizers at the Laboratory of Tree-Ring Research by September 1: firstname.lastname@example.org

-The symposium that will take place in Naples on 17-20 April 2013, organized by the Department of Environmental Science of the Second University of Naples and by the Faculty of Agriculture of the University of Naples Federico II, on behalf of the Association of Tree-Ring Research (ATR) and the Afro-European Group of the International Association of Wood Anatomists (IAWA).
+The symposium took place in Naples on 17-20 April 2013, organized by the Department of Environmental Science of the Second University of Naples and by the Faculty of Agriculture of the University of Naples Federico II, on behalf of the Association of Tree-Ring Research (ATR) and the Afro-European Group of the International Association of Wood Anatomists (IAWA).
 The WSE Workshop will be an opportunity to exchange knowledge and experience in all contemporary key aspects of the wood structure as integrated in Plant Biology and Ecology.
 The objective of the WSE workshop is to provide a forum for anatomists, dendrochronologists, isotopists, eco-physiologists, paleoclimatologists and climate modelers to present recent findings, to exchange know-how and technologies.
 It will help addressing methodological issues in cross-disciplinary and cross-scale studies.
 The deadline for abstracts is 31 December 2012.

 Being held 1–6 September 2013, the International Geochronology Summer School will take place in Bergün (Switzerland).
 Topics to be covered in lectures, excursions and workshops include: (1)Dating techniques: such as numerical methods (radiocarbon, exposure dating with cosmogenic nuclides, OSL, 137Cs, 210Pb, etc.); dendrochronology, ice-core chronologies, as well as relative methods like soil weathering and Schmidt-hammer technique; (2) Reconstruction of environmental parameters (using dendroecology, stable isotopes); (3) Climate and landscape history; (4) Reconstructing geomorphic processes: Avalanches, mud flows, land slides, rock fall, Forest fires, charcoal identification and dating; (5) Presentation of the participants' own research.
 Deadline for applications is 13 April 2013.